google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 #### Start Fresh

 In some cases, you may find yourself loading cached data or that things aren't updated as you expect.
-To clear all saved data (localStoarge, indexedDB data, cached files) and remove any service workers, use the Clear storage pane in the Application tab.
+To clear all saved data (localStorage, IndexedDB data, cached files) and remove any service workers, use the Clear storage pane in the Application tab.

 Some other tips: